-A penny saved is a penny earned
+"A penny saved is a penny earned"

 Any guesses where this saying is from?
 Some folks may guess it dates back to the day of penny candies, but in fact, it goes way, way back — all the way to one of the founding fathers, Benjamin Franklin.
-He published it in his book, “Poor Richard’s Almanack,” as a way to highlight that saving your money is as valuable as earning more.
+He published it in his book Poor Richard’s Almanack, as a way to highlight that saving your money is as valuable as earning more.
 Either way, you’ll end up with wealth in your pocket.

-A bird in the hand is worth two in the bush
+"A bird in the hand is worth two in the bush"

 Turning the clock back even further, this idiom was in print as early as the 1530s.
 It essentially means having a sure thing is worth more than taking a chance on something that may or may not pan out (even if it’s for the chance at something greater).

-Jack of all trades, master of none
+"Jack of all trades, master of none"

-"Master of None" isn’t just the title of Aziz Ansari’s popular Netflix show; it’s one half of this famous saying with roots in the 1600s.
-While many people associate Jack of all trades with being multi-talented, the actual meaning is a little more sour.
-You’re essentially saying someone may be competent at lots of things but isn’t particularly skilled at any of them.
+"Master of None" isn’t just the title of Aziz Ansari’s Netflix show; it’s one half of this famous saying with roots in the 1600s.
+While many people associate "Jack of all trades" with being multi-talented, the actual meaning is a little sly.
+It essentially means someone may be competent at lots of things but isn’t particularly skilled at any of them.

-Water under the bridge
+"Water under the bridge"

 When you forgive someone, you may suggest it’s water under the bridge.
 This bucolic saying has ties to an ancient Greek phrase, “You cannot step twice in the same river.”
 In other words, as the river flows on, so does life.
 Using this aphorism means you’re ready to let bygones be bygones (another aphorism), and water to continue flowing.

-Every cloud has a silver lining
+"Every cloud has a silver lining"

 Talk about a pick-me-up.
-This sweet idiom means that there’s always some scrap of good news to be found when something goes sideways in your life.
+This sweet idiom means that there’s always some scrap of good news to be found when something goes sideways in life.
 John Milton is considered the author of this turn of phrase back in his 1634 masque (a type of dramatic act), “Comus.”

-It’s raining cats and dogs
+"It’s raining cats and dogs"

-Don’t bite the hand that feeds you
+"Don’t bite the hand that feeds you"